MartinSunal/Frinx-docs/docs/source/FRINX_ODL_Distribution/Getting_started_guide.rst

 UniConfig basic principles
 --------------------------

-The purpose of UniConfigis to manage the intent (desired configuration) of physical and virtual networking devices through a single network API.
+The purpose of UniConfig is to manage the intent (desired configuration) of physical and virtual networking devices through a single network API.
 In addition, UniConfig enables device and network wide transactions so that the network will always remain in a well-defined state without leftovers from failed  configuration attempts.
 UniConfig is delivered as an application in the FRINXOpenDaylight (ODL) Distribution and as a standalone application.
 UniConfig enables users to communicate with their network infrastructure via three different options:

 1) Via unstructured data through CLI
 2) Via OpenConfig API withthe help of our open source device library